scipunch/notes/projects/arcticles/Job market in Korea/Exploring Job Market for Software Engineers.md

 | Next.js    | 15    |
 The most of the jobs require `Python`, but there are some front-end, `Java` and `C++` jobs

-Magic `filter-by-intersection` function is a custom one and allows filter list values that include given set of elements:
+Magic `filter-by-intersection` function is a custom one and allow filtering list values that include given set of elements:

 ```sh
 # Filters rows by intersecting given `column` with `requirements`